gama2219/telegrambot/README.md

 Set up tunneling for the webhook
 Use ngrok or Cloudflare to create a tunnel from your local server to the internet.
-Example with ngrok:
-Copyngrok http 5000
+Example with ngrok:ngrok http 5000

 Configure settings
 Open settings.py and set the following variables: